AhemOne/LamboCoins/README.md

 - **How do I get them?**

-Add the contract above to your ethereum client.
+Add the ICO contract above to your ethereum client to purchase.
+Single coins may be purchased by sending the current price in ether directly to the contract, multiple coin purchases require the ICO interface.
 Website coming soon!

-- **If I dont get any coins will I get my Ether back?**
+- **Will I get my left over Ether back?**

 You may withdraw funds up until the ICO contract is finished.
-After this time any remaining funds can no longer be refunded.
+After this time any remaining funds can no longer be refunded as the contract will be withdrawn from the blockchain.

 ### To Do:
 - [x] Write Contract